 And from my personal point of view, the Referendum campaign – which involved me organising up to 70 events a week and in charge of a team of 100 volunteers – has been incredibly good for my recovery.
 I was described as a brilliant organiser and great with people by my bosses at Britain Stronger in Europe and discovered I had management skills I never knew I had.
 Although unsuccessful nationally, my local area voted 60% Remain, as did London as a whole which my boss said I had played a part in.

 I have been extremely disorganised for most of my life.
 The only management job I had while I was working at the BBC was failing to organise a tea round.
-While I was training to be a reporter I made an incredibly poignant documentary about the bombing of a Jewish Centre in Argentina in 1994.
+While I was training to be a reporter I made an incredibly poignant documentary in Argentina.
 Unfortunately I left it in the back of a cab in Buenos Aires and never saw it again.
 I then went on a reporting trip to cover the war in Sudan leaving half my equipment on the plane that went back to Kenya.
 I didn’t notice this omission for two days.
-When I was doing showbiz reporting in the late 90s I would have a curling tong crisis and would often miss the start of an event.
+When I was doing showbiz reporting, I would have a curling tong crisis and would often miss the start of an event.
 Then I would be so keen to get the right library pictures for a report that it would be ready a week after it was due on air.
 In Jamaica I scored a massive coup becoming the only foreign journalist allowed into the country’s one women’s prison.
 But I did no preparation for this expose and when I got into the prison my microphone was as dead as a goat’s testicle floating in a Jamaican stew.
 The last documentary I did for the BBC collapsed as my mind was turned into confetti by snorting cocaine 22 hours a day.

 For the past eleven and a half years I have been in recovery I have supported myself from the income from my rental properties.
 I have done many building projects, some very large, but have spent most of the time writing about mental health and addiction.
 I have never worked for anyone.